NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 Due to the single _first-responder_ present on the scene, a lower assist time is crucial to save more individuals.
 Also, since we cannot change the movement speed, we can only improve the assist time for example by providing better training or better equipment.
 Lowering $T_"fr"$ allows to increase the survival rate as shown by the experimental results.

+Setting the probability of the _drones_ sensor to fail to 10% and the probability of the _survivors_ to listen to the instructions to 40% , we can guarantee that, within T_scs, that at least 2 survivors will be safe ($N%$ = 33%) with a probability of 96.93%.
+The max possible number of survivors saved is 6 with a probability of $N%max$ = 32.40%.

+#align(center, grid(columns: 3, gutter: 1cm, align: bottom,
+  figure(
+    image("images/lone_min.png", width: 7cm),
+    caption: [2 safe],
+    numbering: none
+  ),
+  figure(
+    image("images/lone_max.png", width: 7cm),
+    caption: [6 safe],
+    numbering: none
+  )
+))

 == Divided branches

 First responders arriving on the scene finds a wall of fire dividing the space in two.
 Due to their training, all the _first-responders_ moves to the nearest _in-need_ (moving policy `DIRECT`).
 Survivors are also assumed to use the moving policy `DIRECT`.